A Jedi's Fight - A Star Wars Fan Fiction Story

 Han looked skeptically, but beckoned to his first-mate.

-"Sometimes, Chewie, having a Jedi on board has advantages.
-You can go with us."
+"Sometimes, Chewie, is having a Jedi on board has advantages.
+You can come with us."

 Chati started to laugh.

-"Wow, sir, works like the Quelan's skin color change."
+"Wow, general, so it works like the Quelan's skin color change."

-She made a few steps through the nearby vegetation and completely seem to vanish among it.
+She ran a few steps through the nearby forest near the path to the second camp site and completely seem to vanish among it.
 Han looked flabbergasted and Chewbacca roared with laughter.

-To their surprise Chati turned up on the opposite side.
+To their surprise Chati turned up on the other side of the Falcon.

-"I am here, Ben," She said and joined them again, while her skin took it's normal olive green color.
+"You couldn't spot me, Ben," She exclaimed laughing and joined them again, while her skin took it's normal olive green color.
 Still laughing she looked at the surprised looks of her companions.

-"I used my 'cloaking device' to enter your ship, sir, when you brought Ben on board last time."
+"I used my 'cloaking device' to enter your ship, general Solo, when you brought Ben on board last time."
 She said, "My skin became almost as grey as the paint on the walls."

 divider